Phone-GWP-group

 How you can gain a competitive advantage using recycled packaging

-Although cardboard packaging is not suitable for every application, it has many advantages to using it where possible.
+Although cardboard packaging is not suitable for every application, it has many advantages when used where possible.

 A delivery driver handing over a cardboard box to a consumer.